How to Start Seeds Successfully Indoors [audio]

 Emma E 26:43

 Potentially, yeah.
 I still think you're going to have better luck if you do put a cover over the top.
 But it's not absolutely necessary, you can certainly get a lot of things to start just with ambient indoor conditions, as long as you aren't letting that that soil mix get totally dry.
 You just don't want that mix to get soggy either.

 So when you actually get started, do you moisten or get the mix wet before you even put the seeds in?

 Emma E 27:13

-you do.
-So you want that mix to be pre moistened before you sow the seeds.
-So what I typically do if I have a brand new bag of potting mix, is take them out in a bucket or you know bowl something I'm going to use to fill containers with put in just enough water in it that it's it's moist.
-But if I if I grab it and squeeze some in my hand, it's not the water's not going to drip out of it, I'm not going to be able to wring it out, that's going to be just about perfect.
-We'll fill up my containers, I'll plant my seeds.
-And then rather than totally because it's it's you do want good soil contact with those seeds.
+You do.
+You want that mix to be pre-moistened before you sow the seeds.
+What I typically do if I have a brand new bag of potting mix is take them out in a bucket or a bowl, something I'm going to use to fill containers with, and put in just enough water in it that it's moist.
+But if I if I grab it and squeeze some in my hand, the water's not going to drip out of it, I'm not going to be able to wring it out, that's going to be just about perfect.
+I'll fill up my containers, I'll plant my seeds.
+You do want good soil contact with those seeds.
 So watering a little bit after you've planted can be helpful, but you don't want to drown them.
 So that's where a spray bottle can come in handy.
 Or a misting function on a hose.
-Because if you if you're using just a watering can, or going directly under the faucet, you're going to wash those seeds all around.
-So they're not going to stay where you planted them.
-And that's that's probably the biggest concern.
+Because if you if you're using just a watering can, or going directly under the faucet, you're going to wash those seeds all around, and they're not going to stay where you planted them.
+That's that's probably the biggest concern.